Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Experimental Details

-\paragraph{\textsc{Spider}} For SQL, we tokenize the SQL string and define atoms as individual tokens.
+For \textsc{Spider}, we tokenize the SQL string and define atoms as individual tokens.
 To define compounds, we parse the SQL string using an unambiguous CFG, and define compounds from the resulting parse tree.
 We define compounds over both first and second order edges in the resulting parse tree.